About

 Who is organizing this event?

-The Williams Family from Jacksonville, Alabama, ages 18 to 60-something.
-We have been Torah-pursuant for 20 years and host a weekly Sabbath gathering called Jacksonville Sabbath Fellowship.
+The Williams Family from Jacksonville, Alabama are the hosts.
+We have been Torah-pursuant for 20 years and host Jacksonville Sabbath Gathering.
 You can find it listed in the 119 Fellowship Finder.
+We also made this website: ItsInThere.org

 Is this your first event?

-This is our second time to host this event.
+This will be our third time to host this event.
 Click here to see last year's event details.

 Who is this event for?